Wooty-B/LX2K_Guide/Setup-Armhf-Chroot.md

     sudo dpkg -i steam.deb
     sudo nano /etc/profile.d/steam.sh

       	    	export STEAMOS=1
 	    	export STEAM_RUNTIME=1

     sudo apt install mesa-va-drivers mesa-vulkan-drivers mesa-common-dev libglx-mesa0 libglu1-mesa linux-firmware steam -no-browser

    NOTE: I am currently troubleshooting required packages and specifics to get a stablke chroot working for Steam.
-Running the above on a fresh install usually works,
-    howerber after a while it breaks for me and I cannot figure out if it is a dependancy or related to my chroot.
+Running the above on a fresh install usually works, howerver after a while it breaks for me and I cannot figure out if it is a dependancy or related to my chroot.
 Usually it pertains to gl or vulkan.